xiaozhuai/JHttp/README.md

 and it provided a simple router.

-Do not use it in the project which need high efficiency, because it's single thread and no event-driven support.
+Do not use it in the project which need high efficiency, because it's base on multi-thread and no event-driven support.（same as apache）

 But you can use it on an Android application.